tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Staff of Elven Shadows

+_Recharge 11+:_ When you use your racial ability, one willing nearby ally can heal using a recovery, but you gain the hit points instead.

+**Quirk:** Insults ‘friends’ with barbed ‘compliments.’

+---

 #### Staff of the Gods

 _Recharge 16+:_ This staff allows you to call on the gods directly when casting a spell.
 Either the god you name channels their power through you, or they manifest in person through the magic of the staff to deliver the spell on your behalf.